 Benefits provided.
-Employees who retire at or after age 65 (54 for protective occupation employees, 62 for elected officials and State executive participants, if hired on or before 12/31/2016) are entitled to a retirement benefit based on a formula factor, their final average earnings, and creditable service.
+Employees who retire at or after age 65 (54 for protective occupations and 62 for elected officials and executive service retirement plan participants, if hired on or before 12/31/2016) are entitled to a retirement benefit based on a formula factor, their final average earnings, and creditable service.

-Final average earnings is the average of the participant's three highest years' earnings.
+Final average earnings is the average of the participant's three highest annual earnings periods.
 Creditable service includes current service and prior service for which a participant received earnings and made contributions as required.
 Creditable service also includes creditable military service.
 The retirement benefit will be calculated as a money purchase benefit based on the employee's contribution plus matching employer's contributions, with interest, if that benefit is higher than the formula benefit.